bvasilop/The-Complete-React-Web-Developer-Course-with-Redux-Part2/react-course-projects/react-new-features/hooks-study-guide/hooks.md

 export default App;
 ```

-## Using Complex State with useState for forms
+## Using Complex State with useState using array data

 ```jsx
 import React, { useState } from 'react';